Two loops, four tops and two $\gamma_5$ schemes: a renormalization story: Introduction

 Given the absence of a signal of light new physics, the use of Effective Field Theories (EFTs) as a bottom-up approach to new physics has become rather common.
 The Standard Model Effective Field Theory (SMEFT) assumes that the Standard Model (SM) particle content transforms in the same manner under its symmetries, but is augmented by higher-dimensional operators with respect to the SM.
 A basis of non-redundant operators at dimension-six, being the most relevant for collider physics, has been presented for the first time in Ref.~\cite{dim6smeft}.

 With the ever-increasing precision of the LHC physics program, higher-order corrections to EFT predictions have become increasingly relevant.
-In particular, they can significantly enhance the sensitivity to new physics in EFT analyses.
+In particular, they can significantly enhance the sensitivity to new physics in EFT analyses, enlarging the set of observables which are sensitive to a given class of operators.
 This is especially true for Wilson coefficients that are currently only weakly constrained by direct searches.
-In such cases, loop-level contributions can play a crucial role in setting bounds—for instance, in the case of operators that modify the Higgs potential \cite{Degrassi:2016wml, Gorbahn:2016uoy, Bizon:2016wgr, Maltoni:2017ims, DiVita:2017eyz, Degrassi:2019yix, Hoeve:2025yup, Haisch:2025pql} or four fermion operators containing four heavy fields \cite{deBlas:2015aea, Gauld:2015lmb, Dawson:2022bxd, Silvestrini:2018dos, Alasfar:2022zyr, Degrande:2024mbg, Heinrich:2023rsd, Haisch:2024wnw, DiNoi:2025uhu}.
+In such cases, loop-level contributions can play a crucial role in setting bounds—for instance, in the case of operators that modify the Higgs potential \cite{Degrassi:2016wml, Gorbahn:2016uoy, Bizon:2016wgr, Maltoni:2017ims, DiVita:2017eyz, Degrassi:2019yix, terHoeve:2025omu, Haisch:2025pql} or four fermion operators containing four heavy fields \cite{deBlas:2015aea, Gauld:2015lmb, Dawson:2022bxd, Silvestrini:2018dos, Alasfar:2022zyr, Degrande:2024mbg, Heinrich:2023rsd, Haisch:2024wnw, DiNoi:2025uhu}.

 The ultraviolet (UV) divergences of SMEFT determine the renormalization group equations (RGEs) of the SMEFT coefficients, which allow to efficiently resum the large logarithms appearing when there is a large separation of energy scales.
 At one-loop order at dimension-six the RGEs were given in Refs.~\cite{rge1, rge2, rge3}, implemented in various publicly available computer codes for a numeric solution \cite{Lyonnet:2013dna, Celis:2017hod, Aebischer:2018bkb, Fuentes-Martin:2020zaz, DiNoi:2022ejg}.
 Their effect on various processes at the LHC has been studied in Refs.~\cite{Grazzini:2018eyk, DiNoi:2023onw, Maltoni:2024dpn, Heinrich:2024rtg,DiNoi:2024ajj,Battaglia:2021nys} and can also be significant in the context of global fits \cite{Bartocci:2024fmm, terHoeve:2025gey, deBlas:2025xhe}.
 The full form of the anomalous dimension matrix at two-loop order at dimension-six in the SMEFT is still unknown, but various pieces exist in literature \cite{Bern:2020ikv, Jenkins:2023rtg, DiNoi:2023ygk, Jenkins:2023bls, Fuentes-Martin:2023ljp, DiNoi:2024ajj, Born:2024mgz, Duhr:2025zqw, Haisch:2025lvd, Assi:2025fsm}.
 Those two-loop RGE running effects can have a sizeable phenomenological impact \cite{DiNoi:2024ajj}, in particular for operators that upon matching to a UV model arise first at one-loop order in a renormalizable and weakly interacting theory \cite{Arzt:1994gp,Buchalla:2022vjp}.